 - "Free" is no longer a bad word in email marketing.
 Inbox providers focus on the engagement rate of your emails, rather than the words in the subject line, to determine if your email will get to the inbox.
 In fact, these words actually increase your Open Rates: Free, Limited, Exclusive, Tomorrow, Last Chance.
 You can use SubjectLine.com to check the effectiveness of your subject lines

-- Unsubscribe Rate and Delivery Rate are two metrics that shouldn't be taken too It's okay to have people unsubscribe from your list - 92% of people who unsubscribed have not opened or clicked an email from that sender in over 12 months.
+- Unsubscribe Rate and Delivery Rate are two metrics that shouldn't be taken too seriously.
+It's okay to have people unsubscribe from your list - 92% of people who unsubscribed have not opened or clicked an email from that sender in over 12 months.
 Sending to those people will just decrease your engagement, and affect your deliverability.
 Delivery Rate is important, but Inbox Rate is a much better indicator delivered emails.
 While Delivery Rate measures emails that make it to the inbox and junk folder, Inbox Rate only measures the amount of emails that make it to the inbox.
 That's where people will see your email, and that's what you need to care about

 Effective B2B Video Marketing Across the (Flywheel-ized) Funnel